 - Participating in high quality research projects to inform strategy formation and policy making

-Smart Specialisation is a strategic approach to economic development through targeted support to Research and Innovation (R&I).
-It will be the basis for European Structural and Investment Fund interventions in R&I as part of the future Regional and Cohesion Policy's contribution to the Europe 2020 jobs and growth agenda.
+Smart specialisation is a strategic approach to economic development through targeted support to Research and Innovation (R&I).
+It will be the basis for European Structural and Investment Fund interventions in R&I as part of the current Regional and Cohesion Policy's contribution to the Europe 2020 jobs and growth agenda.